1unja/Churn-Analysis/README.md

 &nbsp;

-In ''Only positive balance customers'' Mann-Whitney comparison test clearly shows no significant difference between the distributions.
-It's also visible on the graph, where medians are almost the same.
+For the ''Only positive balance customers'' Mann-Whitney comparison test clearly shows no statistically significant difference between the distributions.
+This is also reflected on the graph, where medians appear to be similar.

 <img width="580" height="250" alt="Screenshot 2026-09-13 at 14 39 12" src="https://github.com/user-attachments/assets/1300ab6a-b501-4e0f-a640-82a67a7f5b80" />

 &nbsp;

-In ''Proportion of Zero-Balance Customers'' comparison there is a significant difference between groups.
+For the ''Proportion of Zero-Balance Customers'' Chi-square test of independence presented a statistically significant difference between groups.
 Zero balance was more common among non-churned customers (39.1%) than among churned customers (24.5%).

 <img width="400" height="250" alt="Screenshot 2026-09-13 at 15 02 40" src="https://github.com/user-attachments/assets/8764dc1a-f7c0-4a72-8484-0b7b50a7b23c" />

+&nbsp;

+Overall, the results suggest that the observed difference in the overall balance distributions is mainly driven by the presence of zero-balance customers.
+Among customers with a positive balance, the balance amount itself does not appear to be significantly associated with churn.

+### 5.2 Tenure Analysis